yashutanna/valr-restaking-serverless/README.md

 Use this button to deploy on Netlify.
 Provide the API key and secret in the API_KEY and API_SECRET environment variables, respectively.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/nieldw/valr-restaking-serverless)

+## Tip the Developer 🫶
+Like this?
+Please show your gratitude by sending me a tip with VALR Pay.

+VALR Pay me here: https://www.valr.com/payments/send?payId=DQ87EY5LUF94HA8YUBJZ